Terms used in the context

 Trade item or merchandise.
 An article is a specific variant of a product.
 It is a physical object.

-Assortments are subsets of the product master file that are published, for example, in catalogues or online shops.
+Assortments are used to define subsets of the product master file that are published, for example, in catalogues or online shops.

 Attributes are properties that describe an article or a product that are not included in the classification systems’ categories.

-Best-of-breed is a method to find the best possible (sub-) system (by different vendors) for each application area of enterprise software and integrate them as an overall solution to the problem.
+The best-of-breed method aims to find the best possible solution (from different vendors) for each application area of enterprise software and to integrate it as an overall solution to the problem.

 In catalogue management, it designates a rich XML standard used for exchanging catalogue data.

-The term "catalogue" comprises, in a broad sense, objects that are available either as printed media (print catalogues) or in an electronic format (file, database).
+In the broadest sense, the term “catalogue” comprises objects that are available either as printed media (print catalogues) or in an electronic format (file, database).

 Denotes catalogue files such as BMEcat, XLS, CSV, xCBL, cXML and Datanorm.

-Assigning an object (e.g. an article or product) to a structured system.
+Assigning an object (such as an article or product) to a structured system.

 Cross-Media Publishing.
-Publishing content (texts and images) based on media-independent data, reaching your audience via any channel.
+Cross-media publishing of content (texts and images) based on media-independent data.

 Content Management System.
 An editing system used to manage content, for example of a website.
 Content and layout are edited separately.